Ferrite: A Judgmental Embedding of Session Types in Rust: Introduction

 \section{Introduction}

-Message-passing concurrency is a dominant concurrency paradigm, adopted by mainstream languages such as Erlang, Scala, Go, and Rust, putting the slogan \emph{``to share memory by communicating rather than communicating by sharing memory''}\citep{GoBlog2010,RustBook2018} into practice.
-In this setting, messages are exchanged over channels, which can be shared among several senders and recipients. \figref{code:servo} provides an example in Rust.
-It sketches the main communication paths in Servo's canvas component~\citep{ServoCanvas}, with some code simplified.
-Servo is a browser engine under development that uses message-passing to parallelize tasks, such as DOM traversal and layout painting, which are executed sequentially in existing web browsers.
-The canvas component provides 2D graphic rendering services, allowing its clients to create new canvases and perform operations on a canvas such as moving the cursor, drawing lines and rectangles.
+Message-passing is a dominant concurrency paradigm, adopted by mainstream languages such as Erlang, Scala, Go, and Rust, putting the slogan \emph{``Do not communicate by sharing memory; instead, share memory by communicating''}~\cite{GoBlog2010} into practice.
+In this setting, messages are exchanged along channels, which can be shared by several senders and receivers.
+Type systems in such languages typically allow channels to be typed, specifying and constraining the types of messages they may carry (\eg integers, strings, sums, references, etc.).